 - Your school wrongly certified your eligibility for a loan

 - Someone stole your identity and signed up for a loan

 - You withdrew from school never got a refund for the remainder of your tuition

 - You became total and permanently disabled during military service

 Many states give out grants for student loan forgiveness, as well as scholarships for people enrolling in college.
 These are often tied to professions, so it’s worth it to do a search for student loan forgiveness in your state and profession.

 Here are a few of the state-based grants available, just to give you an idea.

 New York State Young Farmers Loan Forgiveness Incentive Program: New York gives as much as $10,000 per year for up to five years for those who graduated from an in-state university and plan to run a farm in New York for a minimum of five years.
 You have to apply within two years of graduating school.

 California Loan Repayment Program for Healthcare Workers: California offers eight different loan repayment programs for people in the healthcare industry.
-For example, the California Bachelor of Science in Nursing Loan Repayment Program: This program will pay licensed RNs living in California up to $10,000 toward their student loans in exchange for one year of service in a medically underserved area, prison or veteran healthcare facility.
+For example, the California Bachelor of Science in Nursing Loan Repayment Program will pay licensed RNs living in California up to $10,000 toward their student loans in exchange for one year of service in a medically under-served area, prison, or veteran healthcare facility.
 Participants may be reimbursed for up to three years.

 New York State Child Welfare Worker Loan Forgiveness Incentive Program: This program will award you $10,000 per year for up to five years of employment in a New York State child welfare agency.